Lab Start Dates

-If two NI in a row are received, the third NI will turn into F. Successful completion of the lab ALSO includes handing in a pre-lab exercise for EACH lab.
-The above grades will be based on the following aspects each lab writeup.
+If two NI grades are received, any further NI grades will turn into an F. Successful completion of the lab includes handing in a pre-lab exercise for every lab.
+The above grades will be based on the following aspects each lab write-up.

 The report should be clear, organized and readable.
-Consult the lab manual for guidelines on making graphs.
+Consult the Graphing Guide for guidelines on making graphs.

 Correct answers to the questions listed in the lab procedure will receive full credit.

-Must include a summary of the data, graphs (clearly labelled) and conclusions.
+Must include a summary of the data, graphs (clearly labeled) and conclusions.
 Should also include a comparison of actual results with expected results and a discussion of sources of error with numerical estimates

 Note: Points will NOT be deducted because of "bad data" (i.e. results that deviate from an expected data due to experimental error) as long as you provided a thorough examination of your error in the "Discussion, Sources of Error and Conclusions" section.

 9-10 points = Excellent